 On average nationwide, it costs between $120 and $150 to install a garbage disposal.
-The average cost of garbage disposal installation depends on several factors: the type of garbage disposal, whether it's a new disposal installation or replacement of an old model, and whether electrical connections or plumbing work is necessary.
+The average cost of garbage disposal installation depends on several factors: the type of garbage disposal, whether it's a new disposal installation or replacement of an old unit, and if additional electrical connections or plumbing work is necessary.

 The electrical and plumbing work involved in garbage disposal installation make the job potentially hazardous.
-That’s a great reason to hire a professional installer for this particular home improvement project.
-Homeowners can either purchase the new disposal themselves and provide it to the professional for installation, or let the installation professional purchase the disposal and include it in the overall cost.
-Let’s take a look at what goes into the overall installation cost for a new garbage disposal.
+That makes it a great reason to hire a professional plumber to install or replace your disposal.
+Homeowners can either purchase the new disposal themselves and provide it to the professional for installation, or let the plumber purchase the disposal on their behalf and include it in the overall cost.

 What's in this cost guide?